Adele has been a youth services librarian in public libraries for 20 years.

 We all know that kids have been drawn to comic books for decades, even if parents and teachers sometimes cast a disapproving eye.

-The hottest new trend in children’s books has been the rise of the comic book’s cousin, the graphic novel, which basically uses comic book form to tell longer stories and bind them into a book, similar to a novel.
-(The term “graphic” refers to the illustrations used to tell the stories, not any graphic sex or violence.)
+The hottest new trend in children’s books has been the rise of the comic book’s cousin, the graphic novel, which basically uses the comic book form to tell longer stories and bind them into a book, similar to a novel.
+(The term “graphic” refers to the illustrations used to tell the stories, not any graphic subject material.)

 Don’t worry about whether graphic novels are “hard enough” for readers.
 According to literacy expert, Stephen Krashen, children get the same benefits from reading comics and graphic novels as they do other kinds of reading.
 His research shows that they improve in reading fluency, spelling, grammar, and vocabulary.
 Most importantly, if they enjoy the reading they do, they will be more motivated to continue reading and improve their skills.